Understanding learning: education and neuroscience

 The EEF's literature review examines the impact of interventions that are, or claim to be, based on neuroscience.

-In June 2018 we’ll be hosting the European Association for Research on Learning and Instruction’s (EARLI) biennial Neuroscience and Education conference.
-The conference will bring together researchers from education, neuroscience and psychology to hear about the latest developments in the field.
+In June 2018 we hosted the European Association for Research on Learning and Instruction’s (EARLI) biennial Neuroscience and Education conference.
+The conference brought together researchers from education, neuroscience and psychology to hear about the latest developments in the field.
+Catch up with the talks.

 In 2016 we ran the pre-conference at the International Mind, Brain and Education Conference in Toronto.
 Read more about what we learnt.